dcarlin/Blue-Team-Tools/README.md

 	- Can extract macros and javascript embedded in documents
 #### Dynamic Analysis
 - Malwr.com:
+	- Website where you can upload your sample and detonate it in a virtual sandbox.
+- Hybrid-analysis.com"
-	- Website where you can upload your sample and detonate it in a virtual sanbox.
+	- Website where you can upload your sample and detonate it in a virtual sandbox.
 - Wireshark:
 	- Network Traffic Analysis Tool.
 - Fiddler: